micheldiniz/micheldiniz/README.md

 - 🌱 Gardening when offline
 - ❤️ My family is everything

 > *Compare yourself to who you were yesterday.
-Not to who someone else is today
+Not to who someone else is today <br />
 > J. Peterson*